-- Do not touch, press, or rub the eye itself, and do whatever you can to keep your child from touching it (a baby can be swaddled as a preventive measure).
+- Do not touch, press, or rub the eye itself, and do whatever you can to keep your child from touching it (a baby can be swaddled to prevent this).

-- Do not try to remove any foreign body except by flushing, because of the risk of scratching the surface of the eye, especially the cornea.
+- Do not try to remove any foreign body except by flushing.
+Other methods can scratch the surface of the eye, especially the cornea.

-- Tilt the child's head over a basin or sink with the affected eye down and gently pull down the lower lid, encouraging the child to open his or her eyes as wide as possible.
+- Tilt your child's head over a basin or sink with the affected eye down and gently pull down the lower lid.
+Encourage your child to open the eyes as wide as possible.
 For an infant or small child, it's helpful to have a second person hold the child's eyes open while you flush.